dkz2r/machine-learning-novice-sklearn/episodes/04-ensemble-methods.md

 ---

 :::::: questions
-- "What are ensemble methods?"
+- What are ensemble methods?
-- "What are random forests?"
+- What are random forests?
-- "How can we stack estimators in sci-kit learn?"
+- How can we stack estimators in sci-kit learn?
 ::::::

 :::::: objectives
- - "Learn about applying ensemble methods in scikit-learn."
+ - Learn about applying ensemble methods in scikit-learn.
- - "Understand why ensemble methods are useful."
+ - Understand why ensemble methods are useful.
 ::::::

 # Ensemble methods